 Getting to the start of the walk

-The first accommodation is normally on Isola Pescatori.
+The first accommodation is normally on Isola Pescatori (also known as Isola Superiore).
 The last hotel is in Orta San Giulio.
-Transfer times and methods are suggested for the three Milan airports.
-For train arrival transfers see below.
+Transfer times and methods are suggested for train stations and the three Milan airports below.

 Transfers from train stations:

 Outwards: From Stresa station 15 mins walk downhill to Stresa ferry port for Isola Pescatori, or five mins walk from Baveno station to Baveno ferry port.

 Return: Orta-Miasino station is a short local taxi ride from your hotel.